xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/checkin-item-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new CheckinPostRequestBody
+var requestBody = new Microsoft.Graph.Drives.Item.Items.Item.Checkin.CheckinPostRequestBody
 {
 	Comment = "Updating the latest guidelines",
 };